dec0dedd/jetbrains-writing-assistance/README.md

 - **Usage of `T5` model**: sometimes the model produced unexpected and nonsensical text.
 This issue probably stemmed from the model's reliance on the training data, which sometimes included phrases that, while grammatically correct, didn't make sense in context.
 For example, instead of suggesting a straightforward correction for a misspelled word, `T5` might generate a convoluted sentence that contained unrelated terms or altered the intended meaning entirely.
 Because of that I had to change my way of calculating confusion matrix with sets which is not as correct, but gives similar results.
 - **Gathering data**: due to issues with availability and quality, I couldn't find many good datasets to compare models on
 - **Resource constraints**: Limited access to computational resources and data preprocessing tools slowed the data-gathering and model usage process, making it difficult to use large models and datasets.
+Due to lack of computational resources I couldn't test the `T5` model on as much data.

 ## 7. Steps to reproduce results